 If you find that the schedule has gaps - in other words, dark weeks where in the past the employer would not pay you until the next venue - it's time to be clear about these gaps.
 The UKT Bectu Agreement has no lay-off clause, therefore the employer should continue to pay you at full pay through the weeks or days when there are no performances.
 However, this does not seem altogether fair and members have negotiated being paid consistent with Equity.
+The Equity agreement means that for existing contracts, unpaid weeks out declared after 14th June 2022 have to be paid at no less than the Equity minimum for the role (which is usually just over 80%).
+New contracts issued up to 2 October 2022 can have up to 1/6 of total performance weeks as unpaid weeks out, but only if declared at the point of contract.
+Contracts issued from 3 October 2022 cannot have unpaid weeks out, and any weeks out in contracts either already in place or issued before 2 October 2022 must end by April 2023.
 For the moment this is a local negotiation and up to you to instigate either on your own or, better, with all your colleagues standing together.
 In the longer term, we hope to agree a consistent approach across all employers.